Zainebs/web102_prework/README.md

 changed the css

 * [ ] List anything else that you can get done to improve the app functionality!
-* [ ] The app right now isn't very functional a search bar would be great however, I do not know how to implement that currently.
+* [ ] The app  isn't very functional currently.
+A search bar would be a great way to make the website more functional however, I do not know how to implement one as of yet.

 ## Video Walkthrough